jamiejones8/CaptainWise-VoiceSudokuProjectCS2308SPRING2025/README.md

 Hello!
-My name is Jamie Jones.
+My name is Jamie Jones, NetID tkr36.

 This is the repository that holds my Sudoku Solving Algorithm project for CS2308 Spring 2025 with Prof. Bhandari.